-1. Turn the On-Off Power/Volume knob on the transceiver until you hear and feel a click.
+Press and hold the On-Off Power/Volume knob on the transceiver.

 When the radio is powered On, the confirmation tone will sound.

 The radio will return to the settings in effect when it was last powered Off, the LCD will show the corresponding information, and all controls will be operative.
 The radio will then be in Standby mode.